 Plastic waste is a huge problem, and REDUCING our use of plastics is the most efficient and easy way to fight the problem.

-So the best thing that we can do is to prevent new sources of plastics from entering the environment.
+The best thing we can do is prevent new sources of plastics from entering the environment.

-Reducing unnecessary plastic consumption is a great start, so can consider the following:
+To reduce unnecessary plastic consumption, you can consider the following:

-- this will reduce plastic waste, and it will increase the demand for improving product and packaging design
+This will reduce plastic waste and increase the demand for improving product and packaging design.

-- reduce your plastic usage, by bringing your bag in the shop, buying loose produce and in bulk whenever possible & visiting your farmers market
+Reduce your plastic usage by bringing your bag to the shop and buying loose produce and bulk in jars and reusable containers whenever possible.

-- nowadays, you can discover ALMOST anything in sustainable packaging, that can be reused and recycled endlessly (such as glass and aluminum)
+Nowadays, you can discover nearly anything in sustainable packaging that can be reused and recycled endlessly (such as glass and aluminum).

-While it requires a lot of energy and resources to be created and recycled, plastic has more negative impacts. $13 billion a year are used from environmental damage to marine ecosystems, financial losses by fisheries, and tourism, as well as the time, spent on cleaning beaches.
+It requires a lot of energy and resources to be created and recycled.
+Furthermore, $13 billion a year is used from environmental damage to marine ecosystems, financial losses by fisheries, tourism, and the time spent cleaning beaches.

-The solution is in our hands – reducing the use of plastics.
+The solution is in our hands – reducing (as much as we can) the use of plastics.